drshahizan/special-topic-data-engineering/project/proposal/Rivertion/Proposal_Rivertion.md

 <table>
   <tr>
     <th align= "left">Data sources</th>
     <td>The data source for the proposed data science project will be fruit images.
-These images will be acquired using web scrapping method from Cloudinary API. </td>
+These images will be acquired using web scrapping method from Pixabay API. </td>
   </tr>
   <tr>
     <th align= "left">Data schema</th>